Skip to content

 The first argument of an event handler function will be the object that emits the event.
 The second argument will be of type myEventArgs, an object that provides details about the event, which we will discuss later.
 To trigger an event from outside an emitter object, we add the envoyerEvt method to the class:

-Public Sub sendEvt(ByVal evt As myEventArgs)
+Public Sub envoyerEvt(ByVal evt As myEventArgs)

-' notify all subscribers
+' all subscribers are notified

 ' we act as if the event originated here